dljubenk/dljubenk.github.io/_posts/2019-02-01-project-description.markdown

 In this study, the focus will be on dock bike sharing systems as datasets from this subcategory of bike sharing systems are easily obtained, and mostly publicly available for research purposes - compared to dockless scheme type.

-Datasets taken into consideration were collected from bike sharing systems corresponding to different cities and urban areas in United States of America, Canada, Mexico, Brasil, Spain, and UK.
+Datasets taken into consideration were collected from bike sharing systems corresponding to different cities and urban areas in United States of America, Canada, Mexico, Brasil, Spain, and United Kingdom.
 An overview of cities included for each country can be observed below.

 **United states**: Atlanta (Georgia), joint area of Boston-Cambridge-Somerville-Brookline (Massachusetts), Chattanooga (Tennessee), Chicago (Illinois), Columbus (Ohio), Los Angeles and San Francisco (California), Minneapolis (Minnesota), New York (New York), Philadelphia (Pennsylvania), Washington D.C.